AhmedAbrarZayad/Infra-Monitor/docs/local-physical-device-monitoring-lab.md

 Gmail is unnecessary for the seeded verified account.
 Compose overrides the host database address with `postgres:5432` inside Django.

-The physical phone continues using `http://192.168.0.107:7000/api` in Flutter.
-The three monitoring URLs use the WSL gateway because the installer and Alloy run inside WSL.
-Setting these values now avoids changing `.env` after startup.
+The physical phone uses `http://192.168.0.107:7000/api` in Flutter.
+The monitoring URLs are safe fallbacks for ordinary Linux hosts.
+On WSL, the generated command automatically replaces their host with the current Windows gateway, and the backend returns an Alloy configuration using that same verified address.

 ## 5. Start the platform